pherrer/ScreamingBird/README.md

 - #### <ins>flap_top.vhd:</ins> modified from lab 6's [pong.vhd](https://github.com/byett/dsd/blob/CPE487-Fall2025/Nexys-A7/Lab-6/pong.vhd) and flappy atilla's [flappy.vhd](https://github.com/BriannaPGarland/FlappyAttila/blob/main/ProjectFiles/flappy.vhd)

+The original pong.vhd was adapted to support the audio-control aspect of our Screaming Bird project rather than the button based controls from the Pong lab.
+Major changes to this top module include the integration of a PDM mic interface, VGA game rendering, and scoring display logic.

+A loudness detection algorithim was added to analyse the mic input by counting the no. of logic high bits ('1') in each PDM sample.
+When this cound exceeded a modifiable threshold, the system generates a "loud" signal, which is then converted to a single frame pulse synced up to the VGA vertical sync.
+This makes it so that each sound produces one bird "flap" (vertical movement of a fixed size).
+As a result of this, the bird is controlled by noise, and multiple jumps from sustained sounds are prevented.
+The audio input is aligned with the game's frame based physics.

+In addition to this, this top module has new subsystems & additions to subsystems in order to implement our audio processing and game logic.
+We port map the mic ports to the constraints file in order to link the audio processing and general game logic together.
+The architecture also includes new mic signals as well as flap pulse.
+We instantiated the microphone noise detector process as well as a noise-to-jump process into the architecture as well.
+The structure and formatting of Flappy Atila's flappy.vhd and Lab 6's pong.vhd were referenced as well to ensure the code worked as intentioned.

 - #### <ins>bird_and_pipes.vhd:</ins> modified from lab 6's [bat_n_ball.vhd](https://github.com/byett/dsd/blob/CPE487-Fall2025/Nexys-A7/Lab-6/bat_n_ball.vhd) and flappy atilla's [bird_n_buildings.vhd](https://github.com/BriannaPGarland/FlappyAttila/blob/main/ProjectFiles/bird_n_buildings.vhd)

 - #### <ins>pdmdes.vhd:</ins> used karlsheng99's complete [pdmdes.vhd](https://github.com/karlsheng99/CPE487_DigitalSystemDesign/blob/master/project/AudioVisualEqualizer/AudioVisualEqualizer.srcs/sources_1/new/PdmDes.vhd)